-It does not explain any of every point. those facts which we know from our own feelings to be true, and it is full of difficulties and contradictions.
-It has indeed failed, as any attempt from the natural history point of view might be expected to fail.
+We may sum up Mr. Darwin's attempt to explain the growth of the moral sense in man, from rudiments in the lower animals by means of natural selections, as failing in every point. does not explain any of those facts which we know from our own feelings to be true, and it is full of difficulties and con-It has indeed failed, as any attempt from the tradictions. natural history point of view might be expected to fail.
 We cannot account by any known natural laws for the moral sense or any of the virtues, or for the great intellectual superiority of man over the brutes.
-If they be not Godimplanted, they baffle our powers of analysis.
+If they be not God-implanted, they baffle our powers of analysis.
 But whatever view be taken of their origin, they raise a barrier between us and the brutes which cannot be passed by the natural selection theory.
 On the one side stands man, gifted with articulate speech, conscience, and reason, able to look into the universe, and to rule its laws to his own advantage, and able also, as the materialists seem to forget, to look inwards and analyse his own mental condition.
-On the other are the beasts, subject to natural laws, without knowledge of the past, or hope for the future, and gifted with just enough understanding to fit them for their conditions of To measure man's superiority over the life. brute by his bodily frame is the only method by which a naturalist can construct his system; but to proceed to say that there is a corresponding identity of mental character between man and brute, is to refuse to acknowledge facts in psychology which are as well ascertained as any of those in natural history.
+On the other are the beasts, subject to natural laws, without knowledge of the past or hope for the future, and gifted with just enough understanding to fit them for their conditions of life.
+To measure man's superiority over the brute by his bodily frame is the only method by which a naturalist can construct his system; but to proceed to say that there is a corresponding identity of mental character between man and brute, is to refuse to acknowledge facts in psychology which are as well ascertained as any of those in natural history.
 Till Mr. Darwin can show that the higher faculties of the human mind, such as the power of abstract thought and of forming general ideas, are merely developed from rudiments in the brutes by natural selection, his conclusion that the human mind is the same in kind with that in the brutes is a mere assertion without proof.
 To discuss the problem with these important factors left out, is to play 'Hamlet' with the character of Hamlet left out.

-But if all those non-physical characters on which our humanity depends could not be originated by natural selection, it may be admitted that they have been perfected by Small variations in intelligence are acit. cumulated by a kind of natural selection from father to son, and every-day life consists of a keen competition which must on the whole tend to increase the powers of reason, in the same way that exercise strengthens a blacksmith's arm.
-The differences in the faculty of the lowest savage and that of a Shakespeare or a Goethe may be taken to be a measure of the power of natural laws, some known and some unknown, to modify intelligence, but even here the manifestation of the highest intellect is not the result of the accumulation of a small series of varia-

-Great men are not the crown and | tions. apex of a long line of ancestors gradually rising from the common herd ; but they appear suddenly, per saltum as the naturalist would say, or, as it were, God-sent.
+But if all those non-physical characters on which our humanity depends could not be originated by natural selection, it may be admitted that they have been perfected by Small variations in intelligence are accumulated by a it. kind of natural selection from father to son, and every-day life consists of a keen competition which must on the whole tend to increase the powers of reason, in the same way that exercise strengthens a blacksmith's arm.
+The differences in the faculty of the lowest savage and that of a Shakspeare or a Goethe may be taken to be a measure of the power of natural laws, some known and some unknown, to modify intelligence, but even here the manifestation of the highest intellect is not the result of the accumulation of a small series of variations.
+Great men are not the crown and apex of a long line of ancestors gradually rising from the common herd; but they appear suddenly, per saltum as the naturalist would say, or, as it were, God-sent.
 None inherit their extraordinary faculties.
 The survival of the fittest is of course a necessary law of our being, but not the only law; it does not originate, but it merely moderates, what is brought before it, and weeds out what is hurtful to the individual.